kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 18.06.2019 Kyma devs became Kubernetes contributors and Service Catalog approvers

 Kyma core developers, [Mateusz Szostok](https://github.com/mszostok) and [Piotr Miskiewicz](https://github.com/piotrmiskiewicz), became official Kubernetes organization members and the approvers of changes in the Kubernetes Service Catalog.
 This way, we confirmed we do not only integrate and consume, but also contribute back.
-Currently, 2 out of 4 approvers of Service Catalog come from the Kyma project - how cool is that?
+Currently, 2 out of 4 approvers of the Service Catalog come from the Kyma project - how cool is that?

 ![kyma-kubernetes-contributors](./sig-member.png)